Curtis Enis

-Curtis Thomas Enis (born June 15, 1976) is a former American college and professional football player who was a running back in the National Football League (NFL) for three seasons.
-He played college football for Penn State University, and earned All-American honors.
-Enis was a first-round pick in the 1998 NFL Draft, and played professionally for the NFL's Chicago Bears and Cleveland Browns.
-He was also a key player in Midway’s 1998 NFL Blitz, often regarded as the best player in the game, rarely fumbling when using the spin move.
+Curtis D. Enis (born June 15, 1976) is an American former professional football running back who played for three seasons in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, earning consensus All-American honors in 1997.
+Enis was selected by the Chicago Bears in the first round of the 1998 NFL draft.
+He also played for the Cleveland Browns.

-Early years
+Early life

 Enis was born in Union City, Ohio.
 He attended Mississinawa Valley High School in Union City, where he was named a Parade magazine high school All-American, and voted Ohio's Mr. Football Award by the Associated Press.
 He was a three-time all-state selection at linebacker, and Most Valuable Player of the 1994 Big 33 Football Classic.
 He spent one year at The Kiski School in Saltsburg, Pennsylvania.

 College career

 Enis attended Pennsylvania State University, where he majored in recreational management and played for coach Joe Paterno's Penn State Nittany Lions football team from 1995 to 1997.
 Following his junior season in 1997, he was recognized as a consensus first-team All-American.

 His rushing stats at Penn State were: